zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-config-common.md

 * **serviceId** (XML Path: /instance/metadata/apiInfo/serviceId)

     The `serviceId` uniquely identifies instances of a microservice in the API ML.
-    The service developer specifies default serviceId during service design time.
+    The service developer specifies a default serviceId during the design of the service.
-    If needed the system administrator at the customer site can change the parameter providing new value in externalized service configuration.
+    If needed, the system administrator at the customer site can change the parameter and provide a new value in the externalized service configuration.
     (See externalizing API ML REST service configuration [api-mediation - onboarding enabler external configuration](#api-mediation-onboard-enabler-external-configuration.md)).

     **Important!**  Ensure that the service ID is set properly with the following considerations:

     * The API ML Gateway uses the serviceId for routing to the API service instances.
-      Therefore the serviceId must be a part of the service URL path in the API ML gateway address space.
+      As such, the serviceId must be a part of the service URL path in the API ML gateway address space.
-    * When two API services use the same service ID, the API Gateway considers the services to be clones.
+    * When two API services use the same service ID, the API Gateway considers the services as clones of each other.
-      An incoming API request can be routed to either of them using load balancing method.
+      An incoming API request can be routed to either of them through load balancing.
-    * The same service ID should be set only for multiple API service instances for API scalability.
+    * The same service ID should only be set for multiple API service instances for API scalability.
-    * The service ID value must contain only lowercase alphanumeric characters.
+    * The service ID value must only contain lowercase alphanumeric characters.
     * The service ID cannot contain more than 40 characters.
     * The service ID is linked to security resources.
 Changes to the service ID require an update of security resources.